Nicconike/Steam-Stats/README.md

 > ### From one Passionate Gamer and Developer to Another 🍻

 ## Prerequisites
-1. **Steam Web API Key:** API key is important to fetch your account details and for that you will require a key which you can create for your account <a href="https://steamcommunity.com/dev" target="_blank">here</a>
+1. **Steam Web API Key:** API key is important to fetch your account details and for that you will require a key which you can create for your account [here](https://steamcommunity.com/dev)
 2. **Github API Token:**
-	1. Goto your Github profile -> Settings -> Developer Settings -> Personal Access Tokens -> Tokens(Classic) or just click <a href="https://github.com/settings/tokens" target="_blank">here</a>
+	1. Goto your Github profile -> Settings -> Developer Settings -> Personal Access Tokens -> Tokens(Classic) or just click [here](https://github.com/settings/tokens)
 	2. Generate new token -> Generate new token(classic)
 	3. Select scopes -> repo and workflow only
 	4. Set a reasonable expiration date